Baby's Breath

 Firm, one inch, globe shaped flower heads at the end of long slender stems without foliage.

-Dramatic flowers that fan out from a boat-shaped sheath at the end of a long, thick, fibrous stalk 24 to 48 inches long.
+Bird of Paradise flowers are dramatic.
+They fan out from a boat-shaped sheath at the end of a long, thick, fibrous stalk 24 to 48 inches long.
 Petals are pointed and 3 to 4 inches long, giving a bird like appearance.

 Firm shiny aggregate fruits, composed of small drupelets, which are incorrectly referred to as berries.
 These fruits are located in clusters at the end of stems with leaves below.